cult-of-coders/apollo/docs/db.md

 Above we have the following relationships:

-* Post has one author and it's stored in `authorId`
+* Post has one Author and it's stored in `authorId`
+* Post has many Comments and is linked to the `post` link
+* Comment is linked to a post, and that is stored in `postId`
-* Author has many posts
+* Author has many Posts and is linked to the `author` link
-* Author belongs to many groups and it's stored in `groupIds`
+* Author belongs to many Groups and it's stored in `groupIds`
-* Groups have many authors
+* Groups have many Authors and is linked to `groups` link

 And the beautiful part is that for prototyping this is so fast, because we inject the db inside our context: